Brandon-JP-Lambert/wayback-snapshots/README.md

 6. Update the `filename` variable with the path to the desired location for the output CSV file.
 7. Run the script using `python wayback_snapshot_downloader.py` (or the name you saved the script as).

-## Example
+## Output

-Here's an example of the script's output when retrieving snapshots for popular online learning platforms:
+Here's an example of the script's Python output when retrieving snapshots for popular online learning platforms:

 ```
 Retrieving snapshots for website: https://www.khanacademy.org/